-- Distribute food and fluid intake evenly throughout the day and from day to day.
+Distribute food and fluid intake evenly throughout the day and from day to day.
 This includes consuming approximately the same amount of food at each meal, not skipping meals, and eating snacks, if needed, at regular intervals.
-Evenly spacing food and fluid intake helps with inner-ear fluid stability; hypoglycemia (low blood sugar) can trigger migraine attacks. - 2.
+Evenly spacing food and fluid intake helps with inner-ear fluid stability; hypogly-cemia (low blood sugar) can trigger

+- migraine attacks.
+Having breakfast soon after rising can help stabilize your system for the day. - 2.
 Avoid foods and beverages that have a high salt or sugar content.
-In general, a diet high in fresh fruits, vegetables, and whole grains and low in canned, frozen, and processed foods helps control salt and sugar intake.

-- Drink adequate amounts of fluid daily.
-Fluids can include water, milk, and low-sugar fruit juices but not coffee, tea, alcohol, or soft drinks.
-If possible, extra fluids should be drunk before and during exercise and in hot weather. - 4.
+In general, a diet high in fresh fruits, vegetables, and whole grains and low in canned, processed frozen food, and other processed foods helps control salt and sugar intake.
+Be careful of drinking fruit juices as they may have a very high sugar content. - 3.
+Drink adequate amounts of fluid daily.
+Fluids can include water, milk, and low-sugar fruit juices but not coffee, caffeinated tea, alcohol, or soft drinks.
+If possible, extra fluids should be drunk before and during exercise and in hot weather.
+It is important to make sure that you drink at least 5 or more glasses of water over the course of the day.
+You should not have all your fluid intake a one time. - 4.
 Avoid foods and beverages with caffeine. - 5.
 Limit or eliminate alcohol consumption. - 6.
-Do not use tobacco.
+Do not use tobacco. - Check with your Physician or a Natural Health Practitioner before taking extra herbs, vitamins and supplements as they may cause your symptoms to increase.